bolducke/OOBC/README.md

 ## Architecture Design

-My main focus was to be as flexible as possible while maintaning performance.
+My main focus was to be as flexible as possible while not creating bottleneck.
 I explore many ideas.
 I went from

 ```odin
 package main